-Few comedies have been subjected to as much scrutiny as Seinfeld, which premiered on NBC 30 years ago this year and featured a cast of bizarre characters orbiting the life of comedian Jerry Seinfeld.
-Each episode is a stream of intertwined plots, quotable dialogue, and world-building, from Kramer’s various side businesses to Elaine's unfortunate love life.
+Few comedies have been subjected to as much scrutiny as Seinfeld, which premiered on NBC on July 5, 1989 and featured a cast of bizarre characters orbiting the life of comedian Jerry Seinfeld.
+Each episode is a stream of intertwined plots, quotable dialogue, and world-building, from Kramer’s various side businesses to George's unfortunate love life.

 The audience’s enduring devotion has led to a number of theories about certain story threads.
 Check out some of the wildest alternative thinking about Jerry and the gang.